Saturday, December 2, 2017

 The fourth production was a West German television version of "Der Hund von Baskervilles".
 Wolf Ackva was "Sherlock Holmes" and Arnuff Schroder was "Dr. Watson".
 The live broadcast ran 80 minutes in length and at the last minute somebody provided a German Shepherd to be the Hound.
 Which wasn't a problem with German viewers, because in English the story translated, in Germany, as "The Dog of the Baskervilles".
 That title translation went back to the first appearance of Sir Arthur Conan Doyle's original novel in Germany.
 Most Germans hadn't any idea of what a "British Hound" looked like.
 However, a large dog worked for the publishers and their readers.

-The motion picture opens with "Dr. Motrtimer", Francis de Wolff, narrating the story of "Sir Hugo", David Oxley.
-This sequence runs a full 8 minutes in length, at the appropriate moments the music, some taken from Hammer's "Dracula", increases the tension and terror.
+The motion picture opens with "Dr. Mortimer", portrayed by Francis de Wolff, unseen, narrating the story of "Sir Hugo", portrayed by David Oxley.
+This sequence runs a full 8-minutes in length, at the appropriate moments, the music, some taken from Hammer's, 1958, "Dracula", increases the tension and terror.

 The sequence opens with a man pleading for his daughter as "Sir Hugo" forces him into a fireplace and his death.
-As "Sir Hugo's" male guests watch and in some cases cheer him on.
+While, "Sir Hugo's" male guests watch, and in some cases, cheer him on.

-During the above scene there are cuts to the girl in her locked room.
-"Sir Hugo" makes a wager about the girl and then go up a staircase to get her.
-He is followed by his guests, but she is gone and this maddens him.
+During the above scene, there are cuts to the daughter, in her locked room.
+"Sir Hugo" makes a sexually implied wager about the girl, and then goes up a staircase to get her.
+He is followed by his guests, but she is gone, and this maddens him.

-Suddenly their is the howl of a hound and "Sir Hugo" looks up and sees something that attacks him.
-The knife he was holding, covered in Technicolor blood, is seen tossed away letting the audience know he has been killed by the hound.
+Suddenly, there is the horrific howl of a hound, "Sir Hugo" looks up, with obvious fear on his face, something attacks him.
+The knife he was holding, covered in Technicolor blood, is seen tossed away, letting the audience knows he has been killed - - -

-Cut to "Dr. Mortimer", "Holmes", Peter Cushing, "Dr. Watson", Andre Morell, in the sitting room of 221-B Baker Street.
-As the doctor finishes his story reading the line:
+- - -cut to seeing "Dr. Mortimer" finish telling the legend in the sitting room of 221-B Baker Street.
+As the doctor reads the line:

 The Hound of Hell!
 The Hound of the Baskervilles!

-After some questions from "Holmes" to "Dr. Mortimer" to permit the detective to obtain the true facts about the death of "Sir Charles".
-That includes one addition to the story and that is that "Sir Charles" died on Friday, the 13th.
-A throw away line that adds to the Gothic Horror theme though.
-A change to the story comes when it is revealed "Sir Henry" is coming from his home in Johannesburg, South Africa and not Toronto, Canada as in the novel and the 1939 production.
+After some questions from "Holmes" to "Dr. Mortimer", permitting the detective to obtain the true facts about the death of "Sir Charles".
+Which now includes one addition to the story, and that is that "Sir Charles" died on Friday, the 13th.
+A throw away line that adds to the Gothic Horror Theme throughout the screenplay.
+A slight change to Conan Doyle comes, when it is revealed that "Sir Henry" is coming from his home in Johannesburg, South Africa and not Toronto, Canada as in the novel and the 1939 production.

 "Holmes" agrees to meet "Sir Henry" the next day at his hotel.
-There we have dialogue about "Sir Henry's" missing shoe and another horror element added to the screenplay not in the original novel.
-While holding his other shoe a tarantula comes out of it and up "Sir Henry's" sleeve.
+There we have dialogue about "Sir Henry's" missing show, and another horror element added to the screenplay and not in the original novel.
+While holding his other shoe, a tarantula comes out of it, and moves up "Sir Henry's" sleeve.
 This is important as the audience already knows, from "Dr. Mortimer", also not in the novel, that the "Baskervilles" have an hereditary weak heart.

-After seeing "Watson" the girl starts to run away and he gives chase getting himself caught in the mire.
-"Stapelton" appears and tells "Cecile" to help him get the doctor out.
+After seeing "Watson", "Cecile", who thinks he's "Sir Hendry", starts to run away, and "Watson" gives chase and gets himself caught in the mire.
+"Stapelton" appears, and tells "Cecile" to help him get the doctor out.
 She immediately appears confused by her father's words, but helps.
-It is then that she finds out he is not "Sir Henry".
+It is then, that she finds out he is not "Sir Henry".
 The three return to Baskerville Hall in a cart driven by her father.

 "Watson" and "Stapleton" enter the hall, but "Cecile" is told to remain with the cart.
-Shortly "Sir Henry" appears on a horse and introduces himself.
-The girl runs off and "Sir Henry" naturally follows and catches up with her.
-"Cecile" impulsively kisses him, or it seems as such, and then goes back to the cart to leave with her father.
-After "Stapleton" introduces himself to "Sir Henry".
+Shortly, "Sir Henry" appears on a horse and introduces himself.
+"Cecile" runs off, as she did with "Watson", and "Sir Henry" naturally follows, and catches up with her.
+"Cecile" impulsively kisses him, or it seems as such.
+She then goes back to the cart to leave with her father, coming after "Stapleton" has introduced himself to "Sir Henry".

-It is evening and "Sir Henry" hears a noise and goes to investigate.
+It is late evening, "Sir Henry" hears a noise, and goes to investigate.
 He is about to open a closed door with a light coming from under it.
-When "Watson" appears and the two enter to find the room empty, but a candle burning on a window-seal.
+When "Watson" appears, and the two enter to find the room empty, but a candle burning on a window-seal.
 They look out the window and notice another far off light.
-The two leave Baskerville Hall for the mire to investigate.
+They next leave Baskerville Hall for the mire to investigate.

-As they walk toward were the light is still located.
+As the two walk toward where the light is still located.
 A strange man runs past them and the howling of the hound is heard.
-"Sir Henry" has a minor tension attack on his heart and "Watson" helps him back to the Hall, but before this.
-He notices a man silhouetted in the distance.
+"Sir Henry" has a minor tension attack, from his heart, and "Watson" helps him back to the Hall.
+However, before the entered "Baskerville Hall".
+He had noticed a man silhouetted in the distance.

 Cut to "Watson' and "Dr. Mortimer" exiting "Sir Henry's" room.
 The other doctor was called for a second opinion.
-"Watson" wants to leave "Sir Henry" in "Mortimer's" care as he goes in search of the silhouetted man.
+"Watson" wants to leave "Sir Henry" in "Mortimer's" care.
+While he goes in search of the silhouetted man.

-As "Watson" takes the detective up to a room for the night.
-They stop at the portrait of "Sir Hugo" and "Holmes" asks about the missing picture.
-The Detective makes a comment that implies he expected it to be gone and then continues up the staircase.
+As "Watson" takes "Sherlock Holmes" up to a room for the night.
+They stop at a portrait of "Sir Hugo", and "Holmes" asks the other about the missing picture?
+After which, the "Consulting Detective" makes a comment, that implies he expected the other portrait to be gone, and the two continue up the staircase.

-Upon returning to "Baskerville Hall" "Holmes" gets "Barrymore's" wife to reveal herself as the sister of the now dead convict by asking a question to "Miss Seldon".
+Upon returning to "Baskerville Hall", "Holmes" gets "Barrymore's" wife to reveal herself as the sister of the now dead convict.
+By asking a question not to "Mrs. Barrymore", but "Miss Seldon".

 "Holmes", "Dr. Mortimer and "Stapleton" enter an old mine as "Watson" waits outside, if assistance is needed.
 The detective is working off a statement "Seldon" made to him about hearing the howling of the hound coming: